 Where the Director of the EAB has made decision E, the Director will notify the proponent and the requester in writing, stating reasons for the decision.
-The proponent with then conduct the environmental review.
+The proponent will then conduct the environmental review.

-Where Minister requires an Individual EA (Decision F)
+Where Minister requires a Comprehensive EA (Decision F)

-In cases where the Minister decides an individual EA is required (Decision F above), the Minister will notify the requester and the proponent in writing, stating reasons for the decision to require the proponent to satisfy the requirements of Part II of the Environmental Assessment Act.

-The documentation, analysis and consultation conducted through the Environmental Screening Process can be used by the proponent in preparing the Terms of Reference and an individual EA.
+In cases where the Minister decides a comprehensive EA is required (Decision F above), the Minister will notify the requester and the proponent in writing, stating reasons for the decision to require the proponent to satisfy the requirements of Part II.3 of the Environmental Assessment Act.
+The documentation, analysis and consultation conducted through the Environmental Screening Process can be used by the proponent in preparing the Terms of Reference and a comprehensive EA.

-There may be instances where the Minister is not able to make a decision within 30 days of the request or 30 days of the receipt by the Director of any additional information the Director has requested and the Director is satisfied has been provided.
-The Minister's decision will not be considered invalid on the ground that the decision was made after any deadline.
+There may be instances where the Minister or the Director is not able to make a decision within a deadline specified above.
+The Minister's or Director's decision will not be considered invalid on the ground that the decision was made after any deadline.